EcoSynthesisX/ReGen_Bazaar-IP-creation-smart-contract/README.md

 # Regen_Bazaar-IP-creation_smart-contract
+## Current solution and vision might be not optimized due to leak of Tech skills.
+Please consider to check the design and provide better solution

 Alpha Feature Smart Contract for ReGen Bazaar marketplace.

 -> This Smart Contract allows NGOs/Communities to tokenize their impact produced in real life in form of onchain commodities aka Impact Products